skip to main content

 Policy 9400 – Student Behavior Intervention

-The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions to ensure consistency in the use of exclusion and physical restraint as forms of student behavior interventions in schools and to ensure that the use is limited to necessary/critical situations.
+The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions, strategies, and supports and adheres to a tiered system of proactive, positive behavior interventions in schools to ensure that in the use of exclusion as a form of student behavior intervention and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.D.1 and Section III.E.1.

 Policy Document